Vheissu/hive-stream/README.md

 JSON.stringify({ hiveContract: { name: 'hivedice', action: 'roll', payload: { roll: 22, amount: '1'} } })
 ```

+This will match a registered contract called `hivedice` and inside of the contract code, a function called `roll` and finally, the payload is sent to the function as an argument, allowing you to access the values inside of it.
+See the example file `dice.contract.ts` in the `src/contracts` folder in the repository.

 ## Permanently running with PM2

 Simply copy the `ecosystem.config.js` file from this repository into your application, globally install `pm2` via `npm install pm2 -g` and change the `script` value below to reflect the main file of your application.